 10. Save Money with a Tourist Attraction Discount Pass

 Getting a tourist discount pass is the best way to maximize your time and money in Rome.
 You can save up to 50% on popular museums and attractions with the purchase of a card, and even get skip-the-line access to select attractions.
 Skipping the line in a place like the Colosseum can save you hours and give you the time to see even more monuments.

 You can find discounts on various passes for the following attractions:

 Take a look at our attraction discount pass comparison post to see which one can save you the most.

-If you’re running low on money while visiting Rome, the following section will provide a few different activities you can enjoy without paying a euro.
+If you’re looking to experience a lot for a little when visiting Rome, the following section will provide a few different activities you can enjoy without paying a euro.

 To find even more budget-friendly things to do, check out our free activities post.

-Michelangelo Mersi da Carvaggio is one of the most famous Italian painters in the history of the country, and many of his works can be found in various churches throughout Rome.
+Michelangelo Mersi da Caravaggio is one of the most famous Italian painters in the history of the country, and many of his works can be found in various churches throughout Rome.

 If you’re looking for a fun and free activity, consider going on a scavenger hunt to find his paintings and appreciate his fantastic artwork.

 We’ll get you started with a few locations to check below: